resourge/react-router/README.md

 # useNavigate

 `useNavigate` hook provides a method for navigation by generating and manipulating URLs based on the provided destination and options.
-It offers a convenient way to handle navigation actions within a React application while allowing for customization through various options.
+It offers a convenient way to handle navigation actions within a react application while allowing for customization through various options.

 ## Usage